ncarlier/feedpushr/README.md

 | `readflow` | `url` (default: [official API][readflow-api] <br>`apiKey` | New articles are sent to [readflow][readflow] instance. |

 Outputs can be extended using [plugins](#plugins).

+Like filters, outputs are activated according to a [conditional expression](#conditional-expression).

 ### Output format